 Sitting at the base of the Antisana Volcano, which can be seen from the road with all its majestic shape.
 Antisana is the fourth highest volcano in Ecuador and the main water supplier for Quito, hence the protection of this volcano is quite tight.
-Nonetheless it is one of our main attractions on our motorcycle ride.
+Nonetheless, it is one of the main attractions on our motorcycle ride.

-After going through small town Baeza, you detour towards Misahualli Port on asphalt roads with challenging turns that enhance the beauty of your tour in Ecuador.
-Misahualli Port is a town located at 517 meters above sea level, with an average climate of 25 degrees celsius surrounded by a tropical forrest filled with iconic flora and fauna from this section of the country.
-It is famous for its soft white sands near by the river where the sunset meets both Napo and Misahualli rivers while the animal sounds travel through the air creating a beautiful scene.
+After going through small-town Baeza, you detour towards Misahualli Port on asphalt roads with challenging turns that enhance the beauty of your tour in Ecuador.
+Misahualli Port is a town located at 517 meters above sea level, with an average climate of 25 degrees celsius surrounded by a tropical forest filled with iconic flora and fauna from this section of the country.
+It is famous for its soft white sands nearby the river where the sunset meets both Napo and Misahualli rivers while the animal sounds travel through the air creating a beautiful scene.
 Filled with cappuccino monkeys, they commonly interact with people and surprise them with their craziness.
 Be careful with your belongings here!
 Monkeys are very mischievous and often caught trying to steal your camera and cellphone.

-A cobble stone road, few wooden bridges and a river cross will take us where our lodge is at.
+A cobblestone road, few wooden bridges, and a river cross will take us where our lodge is at.
 All bridges are great places to take pictures at.
-Once we arrive to our lodge, the staff will help you with the check in and then take you to your room.
-We will head towards the cuisine where lunch will be served at and will give you a good taste of what it means to live off the jungle.
-These menus are prepared before hand depending your requirements, not to find any surprises.
+Once we arrive at our lodge, the staff will help you with the check-in and then take you to your room.
+We will head towards the cuisine where lunch will be served and will give you a good taste of what it means to live off the jungle.
+These menus are prepared beforehand depending on your requirements, not to find any surprises.
 Your rooms based on single occupancy (unless requested differently) and will be ready to welcome you.
 During lunch, you will have the opportunity to taste a mouthwatering dish called, Maito de pescado.
 This is a fish, mostly tilapia, tied with a palm tree leaf, sprinkled with all types of condiments and spices for the best taste possible.

-In the afternoon, the activities programed are different walks for both inside forest for exploration or lounging riverbanks and lakes, on longer, shorter, harder or easier trails depending on interest or difficulty level.
-We will be led and accompanied by guides that will enlighten you with their knowledge on life in the forest.
-These guides are mostly locals that have experienced the everyday life in the jungle, and will teach us survival skills, cooking in the forest, hunting and weapon making throughout the excursion.
+In the afternoon, the activities programmed are different walks for both inside the forest for exploration or lounging riverbanks and lakes, on longer, shorter, harder, or easier trails depending on interest or difficulty level.
+We will be led and accompanied by guides that will enlighten you with their knowledge of life in the forest.
+These guides are mostly locals that have experienced everyday life in the jungle and will teach us survival skills, cooking in the forest, hunting, and weapon making throughout the excursion.